bxz5089/Bootcamp_portfolio/README.md

 # My Portfolio

-## My Task For This Homework
+---
+## Description

-To update my web application portfolio.
+This is my portfolio.

 The goal of the portfolio is to showcase my skills and talents to employers looking to fill a part-time or full-time position.

-I need to add highlights to my strongest work as well as the thought processes behind it.
+I highlighted to my strongest work as well as the thought processes behind it.

-I will be applying skills I recently learned: flexbox, media queries, and CSS variables.
+---

-## technologies:
+## Technologies:
 - HTML
 - CSS
 - Bootstrap
 - Fontawesome
 - Google Fonts

+---
 ## Showcase:

 ![alt text](images/ScreenShot1.png)

+---
 ## Deployment:

 My site is published at https://bxz5089.github.io/My_Portfolio/

+---
+## Questions

+If you have any questions or concerns please contact me at bxz5089@gmail.com or checkout my GitHub page at [bxz5089](https://github.com/bxz5089/).